viggy28/viggy28.dev/content/about/_index.md

 ---
 <!--- {{< figure src="/images/monumental_valley.png" title="A drop in the ocean" >}} -->

-Currently working as a Site Reliability Engineer at an Orange Cloud Company in San Francisco.
+Co-founder and CEO of Omnigres.
+Past build Cloudflare's Postgres database team.

-Started as an Oracle DBA.
+Started as an Oracle Database Administrator.
 Worked on High-Availability, Performance tuning and reliability.

 Alumni of University of Arkansas (Walton College of Business) & SASTRA university.